Following extensive consultation, there is a Selective Licensing scheme running in Page Hall until 21 April 2019. It includes the following addresses:

 - applications that need to be pursued: £1,200

 You must pay in full when you apply.
 We cannot accept payment by instalments.
 We will not process your application without your payment.

 Training for landlords in the Selective Licensing area

 All landlords in the Selective Licensing area have a training requirement as part of licensing conditions.
 Training is organised direct through the Residential Landlord Association and is subject to demand.

 Exemptions from Selective Licensing

 The following common exemptions apply:

-- houses in multiple occupation that requires a mandatory licence under Part 2 of the Housing Act 2004
+- houses in multiple occupation that require a mandatory licence under Part 2 of the Housing Act 2004

 - a temporary exception notice is in force under Section 86 of the Housing Act 2004

 - a management order is in place under Part 4 of the Housing Act 2004